Community action agency programs in North Carolina.

 Workforce Investment Act / WIA is a federal government and state of North Carolina program that provides services for youth and adults in areas of education, work experience, skills training, and job assessment services.
 WIA targets and can help youth, adults, and dislocated workers.

 Some of the core services from WIA include assessment, job search, outreach and placement assistance.
 Intensive services from case managers can include diagnostic testing, career planning, prevocational skills training and general case management.
 Some of the job training services involve occupational skills and on-the-job training, customized training, and skills upgrading.
 These employment services are provided through the JobLink Career Center in most towns and counties.

 The centers offer assistance to the unemployed and residents who are looking to increase their skillset or education levels.
 Workshops, both on and off-site, can provide training and other forms of support.
-Click more job training in North Carolina.
+Click more free job training in North Carolina.

 The WIA Adult/Dislocated worker program can assist adults and dislocated workers.
 It will help them to be placed into a job training program with the goal of unsubsidized employment at the completion of primary services.
 The North Carolina WIA program provides assessment of needs for job seekers and employment training.
 The program also provides assistance with paying for tuition, books, fees, supplies and other training related costs for vocational and technical training for eligible individuals.

 On-site GED/ABE Instruction is often available.
 An on-site certified instructor may be able to assist clients with basic education skills upgrade or preparations for the GED.
 Reimbursement for textbooks and training materials may be offered.